 "standardStream": The artifact contains the contents of one of the standard input or output streams, as specified in invocation.stdin, invocation.stdout, invocation.stderr, or invocation.stdoutStderr (§3.19.23).

+"driver": The file belongs to the analysis tool’s driver (§3.17.2).

-"toolComponent": The file belongs to a component of the analysis tool, either its driver or one of its extensions.
-For more information, see §3.17.1.
+"extension": The file belongs to one of the analysis tool’s extensions (§3.17.3).

+"taxonomy": The file belongs to a taxonomy (§3.14.8).

+"translation": The file belongs to a language translation (§3.14.9).

+"policy": The file belongs to a policy (§3.14.10).

 "traceFile": The analysis tool traced through this artifact while executing or simulating the execution of the code under test.